A Causal Framework for Aligning Image Quality Metrics and Deep Neural Network Robustness: Methods

 \subsection{Zero-Shot CLIP IQA}

-We propose a quality metric that uses Zero-Shot (ZS) capabilities of the multi-modal CLIP foundation model~\citep{Radford2021-sr} in order to address all desiderata (\S\ref{sec:causal-iqa}).
-In particular, we derive a new image quality metric (ZSCLIP-IQA) based on a zero-shot classification problem for our data and task of interest.
+Using the causal framework, we propose a new quality metric that uses Zero-Shot (ZS) capabilities of the multi-modal CLIP foundation model~\cite{Radford2021-sr} in order to address all desiderata.
+In particular, we derive a new image quality metric (ZSCLIP-IQA) based on a zero-shot classification problem for our data and task of interest (Figure~\ref{fig:zsclip-dag}).

 Let $\gD = \{ (x_i, y_i) \}_{i=1}^{N}$ be our dataset with images $x$ and labels $y$, $f: \gX \rightarrow \gZ$ be our CLIP image embedding network ($\gZ \in \R^d$), and $g: \gT \rightarrow \gW$ be our CLIP text/token-embedding network ($\gW \in \R^d$).